 Mercury has adopted a clawback policy applicable to our executive officers.
 This policy is posted on our Investor Relations page under “Corporate Governance.”
 Pursuant to our policy, the Board of Directors shall, in all appropriate circumstances, require reimbursement of any annual incentive payment or long-term incentive payment to an executive officer where: (1) the payment was predicated upon achieving certain financial results that were subsequently the subject of a substantial restatement of Company financial statements filed with the SEC; (2) the Board determines the executive engaged in intentional misconduct that caused or substantially caused the need for the substantial restatement; and (3) a lower payment would have been made to the executive based upon the restated financial results.

-Pursuant to our insider trading policy, no employee, executive officer or director may at any time sell any securities of Mercury that are not owned by such person at the time of the sale.
-Also, no such employee, executive officer or director may buy or sell puts, calls or other derivative securities of Mercury at any time.
-In addition, no such employee, executive officer or director may hold Mercury securities in a brokerage margin account.
+Pursuant to our insider trading policy, no employee, executive officer, or director may at any time sell any securities of Mercury that are not owned by such person at the time of the sale.
+Also, no such employee, executive officer, or director may buy or sell puts, calls, or other derivative securities of Mercury at any time.
+In addition, no such employee, executive officer, or director may hold Mercury securities in a brokerage margin account or pledge Mercury securities as collateral.

 Mercury does not have a shareholder rights agreement or other "poison pill."